- North Carolina -

 - TierPoint-provided, redundant IP bandwidth available with 10Gb connectivity

 - Multiple on-net carriers available.
-See our carrier list for details.

 * PCI-DSS – Certification on PCI-DSS Requirement 9 & 12 (Physical Security and Information Security Policies) on data center (colocation) services.
 Colocation provides secure space, power, and environmental controls for merchants and service providers, some of which fall under PCI compliance.
 No logical access to any customer systems that may contain cardholder data.